BlueStaggo/Betaria/README.md

 *Want more Terraria-esque Minecraft mods?
 [Minecraft Diverge](https://github.com/BlueStaggo/MCDiverge) is inspired by Terraria!*

 ## Sound Setup
 For custom audio to work properly in this mod, a valid copy of Terraria 1.4+ is required to extract assets from using [TExtract](https://forums.terraria.org/index.php?threads/textract-extract-terrarias-images-sound-effects-and-music.937/).
-The version of TExtract used must not have names for Journey's End tracks, in case such a verssion exists.
+The version of TExtract used must not have names for Journey's End tracks, in case such a version exists.
 In the `Content` folder, there is a `Wave Bank` folder and a `Sounds` folder.
 These two folders need to be copied to `.minecraft/resources` and renamed to `tmusic` and `tsounds` respectively.
 If a warning does not appear upon playing this mod, the audio extraction was successful.

+If TExtract hangs around on loading fonts, go to the folder where you installed Terraria (with Steam on Windows, this is `C:/Program Files (x86)/Steam/steamapps/common/Terraria`), rename the `Fonts` folder inside the `Content` folder to something random and try again.

 Alongside this, there are a few custom tracks that can be added too as OGGs or WAVs:
 - `Custom_DesertNight`: Plays at night in a desert